Digital Identity Systems

 Verification Technologies

-Four competing approaches attempt to solve the identity problem.
+Four competing approaches attempt to answer the identity question.
 None succeed completely.
-Most can be defeated by sufficiently motivated -- or sufficiently funded -- adversaries.
+Most can be defeated by sufficiently motivated â or sufficiently funded â adversaries.

 Neural Continuity Chains

-- Consciousness transfer breaks the chain entirely
+- Any consciousness transfer breaks the chain entirely

-- Forks share the chain up to the moment of forking
+- Forks share the chain up to the moment of forking â indistinguishable before that point

 Biological Markers

 DNA, fingerprints, retinal patterns, voice prints.
-The oldest verification methods, increasingly unreliable in a world where bodies can be cloned, modified, or replaced entirely.
+The oldest verification methods, increasingly irrelevant in a world where bodies can be cloned, modified, or replaced entirely.
+Still useful as a baseline â proving a physical body exists, not a simulation â and for cross-referencing with neural data or historical pre-Cascade records.

 Cryptographic Identity